fatenghriss/reacher_rl/report.md

 * The reward plot

 ## Learning algorithm
-In order to solve the reacher environment, we implemented the DDPG (Deep Deterministic Policy Gradient) algorithm.
+In order to solve the tennis environment, we implemented the DDPG (Deep Deterministic Policy Gradient) algorithm.

+DDPG is a model-free off-policy actor critic algorithm, that basically combines DQN and DPG.
+What DDPG brings to the table is being able to solve continuous actions spaces and to learn a deterministic policy, while using the actor-critic framework.
+This policy-gradient algorithm uses two deep neural networks to learn the best policy for reward maximization and explore a stochastic environment.
+DDPG is well-known for solving continuous spaces and the multi-agent here is used to improve coordination.

+Basically, the Actor and Critic of each agent will work together to converge more quickly.

+We also applied noise for an exploration policy and used the replay buffer for a better memorization.

 ### Hyperparameters:
 The following hyperparameters have been used to train the model: